 Every lender uses different methods to assess your credit score.
 So if you don’t meet the criteria for one lender, that doesn’t mean that all lenders will automatically reject you.

 Each lender will weigh up risk against the chance to make a responsible profit.
-For some lenders that profit will be incremental and built up over a long relationship with the customer.
+For some lenders, that profit will be incremental and built over a long relationship with the customer.
 For instance, many people will stay with the same bank for their current account, credit card and mortgage.
 Someone with a high credit rating is valuable to this kind of lender, so the deals they will offer will be competitive.

 A credit report contains all kinds of details about your financial transactions.
 Lenders report on each account you open with them, every loan you take out, the date this loan began, when it ended, how much credit you were given, your account balance and your payment history.
 Details of every credit application you make will also be recorded, as too will any defaults or delayed payments.
 In short, it gives a total overview of how you have handled any credit during the previous six years.
-As well as financial details it also includes information that helps to confirm your identity, such as your electoral roll entry, linked addresses, searches and details of any court judgements.
-Historical bankruptcies will usually only feature on your report for six years after being discharged, but in rare cases can feature for longer if the bankruptcy hasn’t been discharged.
+As well as financial details, it also includes information that helps to confirm your identity, such as your electoral roll entry, linked addresses, searches and details of any court judgements.
+Historical bankruptcies will usually only feature on your report for six years after being discharged, but in rare cases, they can feature for longer if the bankruptcy hasn’t been discharged.

 Your credit report will show you what lenders will see when they access your details.
 It’s broken down into easy to understand sections, so you can quickly get to grips with your current standing.